mscook/BanzaiDB/README.rst

 -----------------

 **Please use the releases (https://github.com/mscook/BanzaiDB/releases).
-All versions including 0.1.1 made some significant assumptions that are currently being improved.**
+All versions including most recent made some significant assumptions that are currently being improved.**

 BanzaiDB is a tool for pairing Microbial Genomics Next Generation Sequencing (NGS) analysis with a NoSQL_ database.
 We use the RethinkDB_ NoSQL database.